 The challenge these days is making sure she packs enough books to last through a week-long vacation.
 One five-hour stretch can get her most of the way through a book she really likes.

-She’s also taken to tucking a flashlight into the backseat so she can read after dark.
+She’s also taken to tucking an LED flashlight into the backseat so she can read after dark.

-If you’ve never used it before, time your sign-up so that your free first month coincides with a road trip.
+If you’ve never used Audible before, time your sign-up so that your free first month coincides with a road trip.

 On this trip we also tried a card game called Beat the Parents.
 Parents and kids take turns posing multiple-choice questions about themselves.
 The rest of the family has to guess what they think the reader will answer.

 I’ve seen a few variations on this type of game, and I don’t think this one was the best.
 Too many questions had no good answer or too many.
 Games with open-ended questions are better.